RayanDaouk/webGame/README.md

 EN:
-🚀 Getting Started with Create React App for a Web Game Frontend Drupal developer since January 2022, I’m rediscovering ReactJS out of pure passion and curiosity.
+🚀 Getting Started with Create React App for a Web Game:
+Frontend Drupal developer since January 2022, I’m rediscovering ReactJS out of pure passion and curiosity.

 I decided to start this web game project, drawing inspiration from Golden Sun (for the combat system) and Myst-Legacy (for exploration).